Kunull/Writeups/docs/IO NetGarage/level 1.md

 sh-4.3$ ./level01
 Enter the 3 digit passcode to enter:
 ```
-As we can see we need to enter a 3digit passcode.
+As we can see we need to enter a 3 digit passcode.

 We can disassemble the program using `gdb` to get an idea of how the program performs it's checks.
 ```